Russia says it extends moratorium on Aleppo air strikes

 Some Western countries have repeatedly accused Russia of killing civilians during its air campaign in Aleppo.
 Moscow denies this, saying it targets rebel groups inside the city.

-On Tuesday, it said allegations by rebels and rescuers that it had bombed the Sakhour hospital in eastern Aleppo earlier this month were false and urged the world to focus instead on what it said was the killing of civilians in neighboring Iraq in air strikes carried out by the U.S.-led coalition.

-(Additional reporting by Maria Kiselyova and Denis Pinchuk in Moscow; Editing by Mark Heinrich)
+Additional reporting by Maria Kiselyova and Denis Pinchuk in Moscow, Andrea Shalal in Berlin, David Alexander in Washington; Editing by Mark Heinrich and Jonathan Oatis